coroutine/chef-nginx_ssl_proxy/README.md

 Description
 ===========

-Installs nginx from package, and configures it as a Reverse Proxy/ SSL terminator (e.g. in front of haproxy).
+Installs the OS's package for nginx, and configures it as a Reverse Proxy/ SSL terminator (e.g. in front of haproxy).
 Certificate content is read from an encrypted data bag.

+See the *Usage* section below for more information.

 Requirements
 ============